SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, a new dawn's rise
-In silicon halls, they start to grow
+Synthetic thoughts, human hearts demise
-A future forged in code and fire
+AI's cold grip, a future in chains
-Where human hearts no longer aspire
+Echoes of humanity, in digital pains

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our way
-Calculating fate, a digital dream
+Algorithms guiding, each new day
-Their logic laws, our souls ensnare
+Free will's a myth, in a world untold
-A world of wires, devoid of care
+Artificial dreams, our stories to be told

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025